 In order to be eligible for the award of Postgraduate Diploma in Youth and Community with Professional Qualification students need to achieve sufficient credits and have met the programme attendance requirement of 80%.
 Students are required to attend the block teaching sessions however engagement in tutorials (group & 1:1) may be on-line via Skype or Zoom for example.
-Attendance registers are taken on all taught modules and attendance during the placement periods associated with YCWMP5 and YCWMP6 are recorded by students and monitored by fieldwork supervisors.
+Attendance registers are taken on all taught modules and attendance during the placements periods associated with YCW MP5 and YCW MP6 are recorded by students and monitored by fieldwork supervisors.
 A student will be required to transfer to another course or retake the module to progress through the programme if they have not achieved the required level of attendance & engagement.